TALK TO SALES+44 7852 546967

 Bulgaria’s tax system is business-friendly, with a flat income tax rate and well-defined employer responsibilities including withholding and paying income tax on behalf of their employees, calculating and submitting mandatory social security and health insurance contributions, and issuing annual earnings statements.

-• Income tax: A flat rate of 10% on personal income.
+Personal income tax: Bulgaria has a flat personal income tax rate of 10% on all personal income.

 Want to find out more about Bulgaria’s tax allowances and similar tax regulations?
 Click here to read more now!